DSA

 + posts

-Ramy Khalil was the Campaign Co-Manager for Tacoma For All, which won a tenants rights ballot initiative in 2023.
+Ramy Khalil was the Campaign Co-Manager for Tacoma For All, which won the strongest tenants protections in Washington state through a ballot initiative in 2023.
 He was the Campaign Manager for Kshama Sawant who was the first independent socialist elected to Seattle City Council in 100 years.
-He is a member of DSA and its Reform & Revolution caucu
+He is a member of DSA and its Reform & Revolution caucus.